cavaunpeu/willwolf.io-source/content/machine-learning/musings-on-llms.md

-# Musings on Our Future with Large Language Models
+Title: Musings on Our Future with Large Language Models
+Date: 2023-07-29 10:00
+Author: Will Wolf
+Lang: en
+Slug: musings-on-llms
+Status: published
+Summary: In this post, I explore the evolving world of Language Learning Models (LLMs), considering how they learn, the future of human-LLM conversations, the hallucination problem, compensating data providers, the potential lucrativeness of data annotation, and the idea of a new Marxist struggle.
+Image: ../images/musings-on-llms/human-mind.png

 ## What is a Language Model?